Farmers Market Pavilion and Plaza

 The Lane County Farmers Market is one of the anchors of our community; a place where we can buy fresh, local produce, but also an event where we can meet up with a friend or run into a neighbor.
 The new Farmers Market Pavilion and Plaza supports this beloved institution, giving the Market more space to grow while showing our community’s pride in our local farms and food producers.

 - Year-round home of the Lane County Farmers Market

 - Roll-up doors to allow smooth transition of indoor and outdoor space

-- Commercial grade kitchen to support food service and food preparation
+- Food prep area to support sanitary food sample service and event concessions,

 - Expanded plaza adding more space for Market vendors and recreational uses